akgrummer/long-ex-jpsi-jpsi/_episodes/01-EventSelection.md

 > ## Challenge: two further selections
 > We are interested in looking at the distributions of:
 > * 2 pairs of muons with opposite charges
-> * with a mass in the Jpsi mass range.
+> * with a mass in the J/psi mass range.
 {: .challenge}

 The first of these two selections should be [implemented here](https://github.com/IreneZoi/DAS2024JpsiJpsi/blob/cd1e79157a052e720c7660f358bef35967bed08e/eventselection/myntuple.C#L159) while the [second one should be added here](https://github.com/IreneZoi/DAS2024JpsiJpsi/blob/cd44732cc0b87f5fb9cc9791d4bbc4c6650cde4e/eventselection/myntuple.C#L166)

 > ## Note
-> A simplified solution of looping through the some combinations of muons in the event is implented in the code
+> A simplified solution of looping through the some combinations of muons in the event is implemented in the code
 >
 > A paired muon index is defined [here](https://github.com/IreneZoi/DAS2024JpsiJpsi/blob/cd44732cc0b87f5fb9cc9791d4bbc4c6650cde4e/eventselection/myntuple.C#L132)
 > and the loop over the combinations starts [here](https://github.com/IreneZoi/DAS2024JpsiJpsi/blob/cd44732cc0b87f5fb9cc9791d4bbc4c6650cde4e/eventselection/myntuple.C#L148).